avirzin/Rendex/README.md

 > **Note:** In a real-world implementation, the investor would begin by depositing fiat, which is then converted into a tokenized deposit by a licensed financial institution.
 > This project does **not** cover the fiat-to-token conversion process and starts from the point where the ERC-20 tokenized deposit already exists on-chain.

-**Rendex** is a simple Web3 simulation of an investment flow using a rebasing ERC-20 token.
-It mimics how users earn yield on invested funds, with returns based on a post-fixed rate tied to **CDI** — a Brazilian benchmark interest rate used in fixed-income financial products.
-The token balance grows daily through smart contract-controlled rebases, using an oracle-fed CDI value to simulate on-chain yield.

 ---

 ## 🔍 Overview